LogtalkDotOrg/logtalk3/coding/kate/NOTES.md

 and KWrite text editors (http://kate.kde.org/) and with the KDevelop IDE (http://www.kdevelop.org/).

+Note that Kate or KWrite may include outdated syntax highlight support for Logtalk source files.
+If that's the case, install the `logtalk.xml` in this folder as described below to override the outdated syntax highlight support file bundled with Kate or KWrite.

 These support files are dual-licensed under the Apache License 2.0 and the KDE license.